Lockie Ferguson

-Lachlan Hammond "Lockie" Ferguson (born 13 June 1991) is a New Zealand cricketer who represents the New Zealand national team and plays first-class cricket for Auckland.
-He is able to bowl at speeds in excess of 90 mph, his fastest being 157.3 km/h (97.7 mph).
+Lachlan Hammond Ferguson (born 13 June 1991) is a New Zealand cricketer who represents the New Zealand national team and plays first-class cricket for Auckland.
+In the MLC, he plays for Washington Freedom.
+He is capable of bowling at speeds in excess of 90 mph, his fastest being 157.3 km/h (97.7 mph).
 Known for his searing pace and lethal bouncers, he is one of the world's fastest bowlers to have ever played the game.
 He was a part of the New Zealand squad to finish as runners-up at the 2019 Cricket World Cup.

 Domestic and T20 franchise career

 In February 2017, he was bought by the Rising Pune Supergiants team for the 2017 Indian Premier League.
 In December 2018, he was bought by the Kolkata Knight Riders in the player auction for the 2019 Indian Premier League.
 In November 2019, during the 2019–20 Plunket Shield season, Ferguson took his 150th first-class wicket.
 In March 2021, Ferguson was signed by Yorkshire County Cricket Club ahead of the 2021 T20 Blast competition in England.

 In the 2022 Indian Premier League auction, Ferguson was bought by the Gujarat Titans.

+In 2024, Ferguson joined Washington Freedom in Major League Cricket and was part of their title-winning squad that season, remaining with the franchise thereafter.